 We show the distributions of the kinematic variables that are essential to separate the signal from the SM backgrounds in Fig.~\ref{fig:kinematicdistribution_indirect}.
-In particular, we show the transverse momentum distributions of the leading ($p_T^{j_1}$) and sub leading ($p_T^{j_2}$) jets for the signal and background processes for the C.O.M. $\sqrt{s}=10$ TeV, and benchmark LQ masses: $M_{\widetilde{R}^{2/3}_2} = 1~\rm{TeV}$ and $M_{\widetilde{R}^{2/3}_2} = 4~\rm{TeV}$.
+In particular, we show the transverse momentum distributions of the leading ($p_T^{j_1}$) and sub-leading ($p_T^{j_2}$) jets for the signal and background processes for the C.O.M. energy $\sqrt{s}=10$ TeV, and benchmark sLQ masses: $M_{\widetilde{R}^{2/3}_2} = 1.0~\rm{TeV}$ (red solid line) and $M_{\widetilde{R}^{2/3}_2} = 4.0~\rm{TeV}$ (blue solid line).
 From Fig.~\ref{fig:PTj1_10T_mumujj_28May}, it is evident that the transverse momentum distribution of the leading jet ($p_T^{j_1}$) peaks around $5$ TeV for both sLQ masses.
-A similar pattern is observed for the sub leading jet ($p_T^{j_2}$) distribution shown in Fig.~\ref{fig:PTj2_10T_mumujj_28May}, where the peak occurs for $p_T < 5$ TeV.
-Overall, the multi-TeV transverse momentum of the leading and sub leading jets for the signal occurs, as the dijet is produced through the $t$-channel $\widetilde{R}^{\pm 2/3}_2$ exchange, and thus the $\sqrt{s} = 10$ TeV collider energy is effectively distributed almost equally among the final state jets.
-For a C.O.M. energy of $\sqrt{s} = 5$~TeV, the overall shape of the distributions remains similar to those of $\sqrt{s} = 10$~TeV, except the peak shifts towards lower $p_T$ and the tail of the distribution extends up to around $2.5$~TeV.
-We do not show these distributions in this work.
+A similar pattern is observed for the sub-leading jet ($p_T^{j_2}$) distribution shown in Fig.~\ref{fig:PTj2_10T_mumujj_28May}, where the peak occurs for $p_T < 5$ TeV.
+Overall, the multi-TeV transverse momentum of the leading and sub-leading jets for the signal occurs, as the dijet is produced through the $t$-channel $\widetilde{R}^{2/3}_2$ exchange, and thus the $\sqrt{s} = 10$ TeV collider energy is effectively distributed almost equally among the final-state jets.
+For a C.O.M. energy of $\sqrt{s} = 5$~TeV, the overall shape of the distributions remains similar to those in the $\sqrt{s} = 10$~TeV case, except that the peak shifts towards lower $p_T$ and the tail of the distribution extends up to around $2.5$~TeV.

 Since $p_T^{j_{1}}$ and $p_T^{j_{2}}$ show a clear distinction between signal and SM backgrounds, we implement the following set of selection cuts.